What is Azure Logic Apps?

-To build integration solutions with logic apps, choose from a growing gallery that has 200+ connectors, including other Azure services such as Service Bus, Functions, and Storage; SQL, Office 365, Dynamics, BizTalk, Salesforce, SAP, Oracle DB, file shares, and many more.
-These connectors provide triggers, actions, or both for creating logic apps that securely access and process data in real time.
+To build enterprise integration solutions with Azure Logic Apps, you can choose from a growing gallery with 200+ connectors, which include services such as Azure Service Bus, Functions, and Storage; SQL, Office 365, Dynamics, Salesforce, BizTalk, SAP, Oracle DB, file shares, and more.
+Connectors provide triggers, actions, or both for creating logic apps that securely access and process data in real time.

 How does Logic Apps work?